We have answers to your problems. You may be wondering where all these problems are coming from. Well, it's pretty simple actually.

 Never use a stale answer.
 Instead, consider getting a new answer — but make sure you first have a problem.
 Answers without problems cannot be retroactively applied.

-Our records show that you have already received an answer of MAYBE, which is 6.1 hours old.
+Our records show that you have already received an answer of YES, which is 10.1 days old.

 This answer is stale — answers are good for only 5 minutes.